 All gardeners know better than other gardeners. – Chinese Proverb

 Aphids.
 Tiny (1/16″ to 1/8″) sucking-insects that can be brown, black, pink, white or green.
 They transmit many viral diseases and attack most herbs, fruits and vegetables.
-Their calling cards include: foliage that curls, puckers or yellows; stunted growth; sticky “honeydew,” which attracts ants and mold.
-Get rid of aphids by; hosing off plants with a strong stream of water, releasing predatory insects, like ladybugs, spraying insecticidal soap and pruning off heavily infested leaves or other plant parts.
+Their calling cards include: foliage that curls, puckers or yellows; stunted growth; sticky “honeydew” which attracts ants and mold.
+Get rid of aphids by; hosing off plants with a strong stream of water, releasing predatory insects like ladybugs, spraying Safer® Soap and pruning off heavily infested leaves or other plant parts.

-Tip: Apply insecticidal soap every 7-10 days when insects are present, or as needed.
+Apply Safer® Insecticidal Soap every 7-10 days when insects are present, or as needed.
 Made from naturally occurring plant oils and animal fats, it works by penetrating the protective outer covering of soft bodied insect pests — causes dehydration and death within hours!
 Leaves behind NO chemical residues and can be used inside or out to kill aphids, mealybugs, spider mites, whiteflies and more.

 Cabbage Loopers – Cabbage Worms.
 Cabbage looper larvae are smooth, green caterpillars with two lengthwise white lines.
 Imported cabbage worms are velvety green caterpillars.
 Both worms chew large holes in the leaves of cabbage-family members.
 Handpick these destructive pests from plants whenever they are discovered and use floating row cover to prevent the adult moths from laying their eggs in your garden.
 Release trichogramma wasps, a tiny beneficial insect, to destroy eggs before they hatch.
 Apply Bt-kurstaki while cabbage caterpillars are still small.

 Corn Earworms – European Corn Borers.
-Corn earworms, as adults, are small, tan-colored moths.
+Corn earworms adults are small, tan-colored moths.
 Larvae are one-inch to two-inch caterpillars of various colors.
 European corn borers are brown moths as adults and their larvae are small, beige caterpillars that feed on corn silks and burrow into ears.
 They also may damage other vegetables.
 Fall and spring tilling will expose the overwintering pupae to wind, weather and predators.
 Release trichogramma wasps early, when moths are first noticed.
-Spray Bt-kurstaki or spinosad, a relatively new insecticide, to kill young caterpillars.
+Spray Bt-kurstaki or spinosad to kill young caterpillars.
 Repeat applications every 4-5 days until tassels turn brown.

 A Word About Bacillus thuringiensis (Bt) and GMOs: